The Dyrt Trip Planner

 user & market insights

-RV ownership in the U.S. is booming, with more people of all ages hitting the road for extended trips.
+Not only are RV and camper van sales in the U.S. booming, but the buyers were also diversifying.
+More people, of all ages and backgrounds, were hitting the road on camping trips across the country.
 Meanwhile, feedback from The Dyrt’s community reported a growing demand for features tailored to RV campers, especially tools that help with planning and logistics.

-To dive deeper, we conducted surveys and interviews with existing users as well as prospective users at an RV trade show.
+To dive deeper, we conducted surveys and interviews with our existing users as well as prospective users at a local RV trade shows.
 Key insights included:

-Many experience stress over the nuances of traveling with a large rig.
-Specifically finding RV-friendly gas stations and navigation concerns about low overpasses or narrow dirt roads.
+Many experienced stress over the nuances of traveling with a large rig.
+Finding gas stations that accommodated large RVs as well as navigating routes with low overpasses or narrow dirt roads were top-reported concerns.

-Campers often juggle multiple travel apps but the RV specific tools were too complex and simpler planning tools were only helpful in conjunction with The Dryt’s map and community content.
+Campers often juggle multiple travel apps but the RV specific tools were too complex and simpler planning tools were only helpful in conjunction with The Dryt’s campground and review database.

 hypothesis